-A Guide To Using The Instant Pot:
+A Guide To Using The Instant Pot For Beginners:

 When my mum introduced me to the Instant Pot, my life changed forever!
 Having chronic illness and being a busy mum myself means I often struggle to have energy and time to cook healthy and nutritious meals.

 Standing over the stove cooking a meal often takes a lot of my time and energy.
 I’ve always loved meal planning.
 My mum taught me well!
 She is the best!

 Planning meals in the instant pot is not only helping me to save money and stick to a budget, it’s also a fantastic way to lose weight.

 I am able to plan out healthy meals that help me stick to the Weight Watchers plan that I follow.

 The Instant Pot has been a game changer for my family and here is the low down for anyone asking the question, What is an instant pot?

 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*

 Today’s Instant Pot is yesterday’s slow cooker, but faster and better!
 What is the Instant Pot?
 Simply put, it is an electric pressure cooker.
 Yes, like your mother used to use – but new and improved.